stashbase/node-sdk/README.md

 # Stashbase Node SDK

-The Stashbase Node SDK is the official SDK for Stashbase, secrets management platform for developers.
+The official SDK for [Stashbase](https://stashbase.com), a secrets management platform for developers.

-You can use this SDK to manage your projects, environments, secrets, etc. in your Node.js application.
+**Features:**

+- Manage projects, environments, and secrets from Node.js
+- Inject secrets into your process environment
+- Simple, promise-based API
+- And more...

 ## Table of Contents